vanessaheh/THEAssessmentTask3/documentation/project_documentation.md

 ### **Research your chosen issue- SEEI**

-Lootboxes in video games have become increasingly controversial due to their structural and psychological similarities to traditional gambling mechanics, particularly in how they normalise gambling behaviour among adolecsents.
+Lootboxes in video games have become increasingly controversial due to their structural and psychological similarities to traditional gambling mechanics, particularly in how they normalise gambling behaviour among adolescents.
 By using in game currency or even real money for a chance at a desirable item, lootboxes blur the line between gaming and gambling.
 Players are exposed to concepts like risk, chance and *variable ratio enforcement* - the same reward used in slot machines- without realising they may be developing unhealthy, addictive behaviours.
 These mechanics are often paired with bright visuals and exciting sounds, making the system seem fun and harmless instead of potentially harmful.